 Wonderful Welsh Seas

-Welsh waters and coastline are really amazing, and it’s not just the Welsh that are saying it.
-There’s plenty of it too becasue Wales has a staggering 2,740 km (1,702 miles) of coastline, including offshore islands, dramatic cliffs, secluded sandy beaches and rock pools to explore.
+Welsh waters and coastline are really amazing, and it’s not just Welsh people who are saying it!
+There’s plenty of it, too, because Wales has a staggering 2,740 km (1,702 miles) of coastline, including offshore islands, dramatic cliffs, secluded sandy beaches and rock pools to explore.
 All provide a spectacular backdrop for a range of leisure activities and watersports.

-Welsh seas are widely recognised as being important, with 37% of the marine environment and 75% of the coastline protected, under European legislation and is recognised as being of both national and European importance - although the extent of the protection is, to say the least, patchy.
+Welsh seas are widely recognised as being important, with 37% of the marine environment and 75% of the coastline protected under European legislation, and it is recognised as being of both national and European importance - although the extent of the protection is, to say the least, patchy.
 Protection for underwater sites falls well short of providing full protection that these amazing places and the wildlife that lives in them needs

 As well as being inadequately protected, these sites don’t necessarily contain all the Welsh marine wildlife that needs protecting.
 A Wales Environment Link report indentified that 4% of nationally important species are only found outside of the existing protected sites.

 Wales occupies a very unique position, it’s on the boundary of three oceanic and climatic zones (North‐east Atlantic, Arctic Boreal, Lusitanian) and has one of the largest tidal ranges in the world!
 Those factors combine to make the marine wildlife off Wales more diverse than many other places in Europe.

 Wales also has heaps of different types of seabed habitat, too, which provide ideal conditions for a huge variety of species.
 The sea around the country provides the perfect homes for some of our favourite marine wildlife such as seals, dolphins, porpoises, sharks, jellyfish and many more.